H-Moji-H/Netflix-Data-Analysis/README.md

 ## Key Findings

+•	Genres like international movies, dramas, and comedies are most prevalent.

-•	Netflix's growth trajectory accelerated from 2015, peaking before the COVID-19 pandemic.
+•	Netflix's growth trajectory accelerated from 2015, peaking before the COVID-19 pandemic(2019).

+•	Content released in 2020 was exceptionally high.

-•	Content strategy favors mature audiences and international expansion.
+•	Content strategy favors mature audiences(TV-MA) and international expansion.

 •	Movies far outnumber TV Shows.

+•	The USA and India are the top contributors to Netflix’s catalog.

-•	July could be a strategic month for Netflix releases, possibly to capture summer viewership.
+•	July tends to have the highest number of content uploads.
+This could be a strategic month for Netflix releases, possibly to capture summer viewership.

 ## Results